Available archives on the genocide of the Tutsi in Rwanda: cartography and typology As part of the 22nd commemoration of the Tutsi genocide in Rwanda

 Jean-Damascène Bizimana, executive secretary of the CNLG (National Commission for the Fight against Genocide)

-François-Xavier Nsanzuwera, lawyer with the Appeals Chamber, office of the prosecutor of the ICTR
+François-Xavier Nsanzuwera, lawyer with the Appeals Chamber, ICTR Prosecutor’s Office

-Access and enhancement of public and private archives
+Access to and use of public and private archives

 Presidency: Jean-François Dupaquier, journalist, writer